thuntley3/startup/README.md

   - Getting progress history
 - **DB/Login** - Store users, workout logs (exercise, weight, reps) in database.
 Register and login users.
 User credentials securely stored in the database.
 - **WebSocket** - Instant updates to charts when new data is logged and is shown to other users if permitted.

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Two HTML page that will let you login and get information from the dashboard.
+- **Links** - The login and dashboard page both have links to each other to navigate the site.
+Also included a link to my GitHub repo in the footers.
+- **Text** - Instructions to login are on the login page.
+Additionally, a lot of text was needed on the dashboard page to guide the user and provide necessary information.
+- **Images** - Included images to both pages' headers.
+- **DB/Login** - Input box and submit button for login.
+Input box and 'calculate' button for calculator.
+Added input box and dropdown for Personal Records that pulls data from the database.
+The voting choices represent data pulled from the database.
+- **WebSocket** - The leaderboard section shows real-time data from accounts